MarkAYoder/BoneCookbook/README.md

 ## BoneCookbook
+This site is not longer being updated.
+The new site is https://docs.beagleboard.io/latest/books/beaglebone-cookbook/index.html

 This is for the second edition of the BeagleBone Cookbook.

 Look in the *docs* folder to see the source for the examples.